 Do you ever have those moments where you find yourself thinking… whoa nelly, how the hell did I end up here?
 I had one of those yesterday.
 I’d just finished up a Skype session with an amazing new mentor client which left me feeling totally filled up and grateful to do the work that I do.
-I looked around my office filled with my books, crystals, pendulums, altar and huge white dream desk with rose quartz handles (I love you John Lewis), took a breath and did a little gratitude dance realising that I am actually right smack bang in the middle of my calling.
+I looked around my office filled with my books, crystals, pendulums, altar and huge white dream desk with rose quartz handles, took a breath and did a little gratitude dance realising that I am actually right smack bang in the middle of my calling.
 Finally.
 Wow.

 When we follow the things that light us up regardless of the outcome, we will find ourselves right bang smack in the middle of our calling.
 So in tribute to all those little dots, I’ve spent this morning plotting out all of the little dots that have started to join for me.

 ▴ 1981 I was born.
 Unable to choose between the names Grace and Rebecca I was named Rebecca Grace.
 From as long as I can remember I had an unshakable knowing that God/The Universe existed.
 Both names (Rebecca and Grace) mean ‘Bound to God’ and ‘God’s favour’, something that took me 33 years to discover.